 It may be useful to define the acceptable lower-bounds of implementation, along with the actual level of implementation achieved.
-It is the purpose of Conformance Statements to define the notation used for these purposes.
+It is the purpose of the Conformance Statements document to define the notation used for these purposes.

 2.13.
 Management Information Base Modules